xenia-nikolenko/xenia-nikolenko/README.md

 ### My values

--Accuracy and Attention to Detail
+- Accuracy and Attention to Detail
--Logical Thinking
+- Logical Thinking
--Communication and Collaboration
+- Communication and Collaboration
--Adaptability and Flexibility
+- Adaptability and Flexibility
--Responsibility
+- Responsibility

 ### How I work